nancchan/saas-customer-onboarding-business-systems/documentation/customer_onboarding_workflow.md

 - Reviewing email formatting
 - Identifying duplicate records
 - Reviewing missing information
+- Reviewing data consistency

-The goal is to improve data quality before CRM import.
+The goal is to identify issues before customer information moves into Salesforce.

----

-## 3. Data Preparation
+### 3. Data Preparation

-Validated customer information is prepared for import.
+The customer data is cleaned and prepared for CRM processing.

 Activities include:

+- Removing duplicate rows
-- Standardizing formatting
+- Standardizing field structure
-- Cleaning customer records
+- Separating First Name and Last Name
-- Preparing CSV files
+- Preparing Account Name information
-- Reviewing field values
+- Reviewing email and phone values

----

-## 4. Salesforce CRM

-Customer information is imported into Salesforce using the Data Import Wizard.

-Information is mapped into Salesforce records before being reviewed for accuracy.

-Examples include:
+- Preparing the CSV for import

+### 4. Data Mapping

+The cleaned customer dataset is mapped to the appropriate Salesforce fields.

+The primary Salesforce objects used in this project are:

 - Account
 - Contact

+The mapping establishes how source data should be represented in Salesforce.

+### 5. Salesforce CRM

+Customer information is imported into Salesforce using the Data Import Wizard.

+The imported Contacts are associated with the appropriate Accounts.

+The imported records are then reviewed for accuracy.

+### 6. SQL Investigation

+SQL is used to practice investigating customer data and identifying issues such as:

+- Missing information
+- Duplicate records
+- Invalid email formatting
+- Customer record lookups

+SQL investigation supports data-quality review and troubleshooting.

+### 7. Reporting and Business Intelligence

+Customer information is used for reporting and business analysis.

+Reporting can be used to review:

+- Customer volume
+- Account distribution
+- Data-quality issues
-- Opportunity
+- Records requiring attention

----

-## 5. Reporting

-Reports and dashboards are used to review imported customer information and confirm records have been successfully created.

-Reporting also helps identify potential data quality issues after onboarding.

----

-## 6. Ongoing Support
+Power BI is used for the business intelligence portion of the project.

+### 8. User Acceptance Testing

+UAT is used to compare expected results with actual results.

+Testing focuses on whether the onboarding process meets the defined business requirements.

+### 9. Troubleshooting

-If onboarding issues occur, customer information is investigated to determine where the process failed.
+If the expected result does not occur, the issue is investigated by tracing the customer information through the workflow.

-Common investigation areas include:
+Possible investigation areas include:

+- Source data
 - Data quality
-- Field mapping
+- Data mapping
+- API communication
-- CRM records
+- Salesforce records
+- Permissions
 - Reporting

-- User permissions
+### 10. Root Cause Analysis

-The investigation process is documented before corrective actions are taken.
+The root cause is documented after the investigation.

+The RCA records:

+- Issue
+- Business impact
+- Investigation
+- Root cause
+- Resolution
+- Preventive actions

+### 11. Improvement and Handoff

+Lessons from the investigation are used to identify process improvements.

+Documentation and runbooks provide guidance for future troubleshooting and onboarding activities.

+---

+## Overall Workflow

+**Requirements → Process → Data → Data Quality → Mapping → Salesforce → SQL → Reporting → UAT → Troubleshooting → RCA → Improvement**